 The National Women’s Law Center in supports the Leahy Comprehensive Substitute Amendment to the Justice for Victims of Trafficking Act (S. 178).
 Please see below for the full PDF'd letter demonstrating our support.

 King v.
-Burwell is the latest Supreme Court case to challenge the Affordable Care Act (ACA).
+Burwell is a Supreme Court case that challenges the Affordable Care Act (ACA).
 The case focuses on the financial help, in the form of tax credits, provided to low and moderate-income individuals and their families — the majority of whom are women — to make monthly health insurance premiums more affordable.
-The Court will determine whether individuals and families will continue to receive these tax credits to help purchase insurance in the federally-facilitated health insurance Marketplaces.

 The National Women’s Law Center and law firm Hogan Lovells submitted an amicusbrief on behalf of 68 organizations in the Supreme Court case, King v.
 Burwell, brought by plaintiffschallenging a core provision of the Affordable Care Act (ACA).
 The Court will consider whether the ACA allows the federal government to provide subsidies to individuals and families who buy insurance from the federally-facilitated health insurance Marketplaces, also known as Exchanges.
 The brief argues that a ruling for the challengers in King would thwart one of the main objectives of the law: to make health insurance more affordable and thus attainable for millions of Americans.